 Q: How would you rate the public transport?
 What are the different options?
 Do you need to own a car?

 Q: How would you rate the healthcare in Uruguay?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences regarding doctors and hospitals?
 Are there any hospitals you would recommend?

 A: I wouldn’t exactly call it “health” care.
 Modern medical treatments and equipment are available.
 However, the doctors I’ve encountered pass out prescriptions – especially for antibiotics – like candy.
 After one outpatient visit for what turned out to be gout, the doctor gave me a prescription for antibiotics “just in case.”